JerryZhang0920/community-starter-kit/README.md

 ## Need help?

-If you need help using this app, we encourage you to:
+If you need help using this app, we encourage you to: Go to this website for FAQ.

 - Check out the [Getting Started Guide](docs/getting-started.md) in the docs folder of this repository
 - If you can't find the answer there, open an issue in this repository and add the label `question`